-To verify the version number:
+To verify the driver version number on Windows:

-- Open the ODBC Administrator: - If you are using Windows 7 or earlier, click Start , then click All Programs, then click the Simba Cassandra Driver 2.4 program group corresponding to the bitness of the client application accessing data in Cassandra, and then click ODBC Administrator. - Or, if you are using Windows 8 or later, on the Start screen, type ODBC administrator, and then click the ODBC Administrator search result corresponding to the bitness of the client application accessing data in Cassandra. - Click the Drivers tab and then find the Simba Cassandra ODBC Driver in the list of ODBC drivers that are installed on your system.
-The version number is displayed in the Version column.
+- 1. Open the ODBC Administrator: - If you are using Windows 7 or earlier, click Start > All Programs > Simba Cassandra ODBC Driver 2.4 > ODBC Administrator. - Or, if you are using Windows 8 or later, on the Start screen, type ODBC administrator, and then click the ODBC Administrator search result.